Thomas J. Bata: Life and career

-Baťa died on September 1, 2008, at Sunnybrook Health Sciences Centre in Toronto.
+Baťa died on September 1, 2008, at Sunnybrook Health Sciences Centre in Toronto, and was buried at Mount Pleasant Cemetery.
 A cause of death was not announced.
 He was survived by his wife Sonja (née Wettstein), whom he had married in 1946, their son and three daughters.

 Legacy

 Baťa was invested in 1972 as a Companion of the Order of Canada, Canada's highest civilian award, and he received the Order of Tomáš Garrigue Masaryk in the Czech Republic.
 He was particularly proud of his association with the Hastings and Prince Edward Regiment.
 He joined the regiment during the Second World War, and he served as a captain in the Canadian Reserve Army and as honorary colonel from 1999 to 2007.
 He was frequently seen in the field visiting with its troops.
 In 2007, he received the FIRST Award for Responsible Capitalism, the lifetime Achievement Medal.

 Baťa worked with numerous charitable organizations.
 He was chairman of the Bata Shoe Foundation.
 His dedication to Junior Achievement International, Trent University and York University in Canada and the Tomáš Baťa University in the Czech Republic reflected his interest in the education of young people.

 Baťa participated in several leading business organizations.
 In Canada, he had been a director of Canadian Pacific Airlines and IBM Canada.
-He was a founding member of the Young Presidents Organization, chairman of the Commission on Multinational Enterprises of the International Chamber of Commerce, chairman of the Business and Industry Advisory Committee to the OECD and founding member of the Canada India Business Council.
+He was a founding member of the Young Presidents' Organization, chairman of the Commission on Multinational Enterprises of the International Chamber of Commerce, chairman of the Business and Industry Advisory Committee to the OECD and founding member of the Canada India Business Council.

 In 1969 the Bata Library was officially opened and after some reconstructions it was re-opened in 2018.